rohan9446/mlx-inference-bench/results.md

 # LLM Inference on Apple Silicon: M1 Baseline

 Measured characterization of `mlx_lm.server` serving Qwen3-0.6B on a MacBook Pro M1 (8GB unified memory).
-This document covers the Apple Silicon half of a planned three-way comparison (MLX on Apple Silicon / vLLM on NVIDIA).
-No NVIDIA data is included here yet.
+This is a preliminary Apple Silicon baseline for a planned cross-platform comparison against vLLM on NVIDIA.
+No NVIDIA data is included here yet, and see §2 for why these runs are not yet a valid comparison arm.

 All measurements: 2026-09-19.